afzambrano13/De-identification/README.md

 ## Objective

 This research project focuses on utilizing Large Language Models (LLMs) to remove personally identifiable information (PII) from forum posts.
-The project explores the effectiveness of both OpenAI's GPT-4 model and Meta's LLaMA3 model (accessed via the Fireworks platform) in de-identifying sensitive data.
+The project explores the effectiveness of both OpenAI's GPT-4o model and Meta's LLama3.1 model (run locally) in de-identifying sensitive data.

 ## Project Structure